2005 Fijian local elections

 Local elections were held in Fiji on 22 October 2005 to elect the councils of eleven municipalities.
-In Suva, the elections for the Suva City Council were postponed until 12 November due to the death of two candidates; the death of a candidate in Lautoka also resulted in the postponement of the poll in one of the four wards.
+In Suva, the elections for the Suva City Council were postponed until 12 November 2005 due to the death of two candidates; the death of a candidate in Lautoka also resulted in the poll postponement in one of the four wards.

 The newly elected councils of most municipalities selected their Mayors on or before 28 October.
-Suva and Lautoka selected their Mayors in mid-November, however, after voting was completed.
+However, Suva and Lautoka selected their Mayors in mid-November after voting was completed.
 The Mayoralty changed hands in six municipalities, as party political control changed hands in the Councils of Lami, Labasa, Levuka, Savusavu, and Nasinu.
 In Nadi, the National Federation Party retained power, but decided to replace its Mayor.

 Results by municipality

 Local as well as national issues featured prominently in the campaign and featured in the results.
 The results were considered a disappointment for the Soqosoqo Duavata ni Lewenivanua (SDL); their first-ever win in Lami was more than off-set by their defeat in Nasinu, whose population is much larger.
 The Fiji Labour Party (FLP) retained control of Lautoka and won control of Nasinu and Labasa, but failed to win any seats in Ba, prompting party leader Mahendra Chaudhry to cry foul.
 Chaudhry said he would challenge the result in the courts, alleging that the decision of the electoral commission to disqualify several FLP candidates on technicalities had resulted in the National Federation Party winning several seats unopposed.
 The NFP not only retained control of Ba, but also of Nadi and, in coalition with the SDL, of Sigatoka.
 Locally organized Ratepayers' Associations won in Nausori, Tavua, and Savusavu, while in Levuka, the Balance Party, a purely municipal group, gained control of the Town Council.